Engage your audience, generate sales, and build relationships with customers through an effective e-mail marketing campaign.

-Technological innovation has made it easy to develop metrics to measure the effectiveness of e-mail and also help the process by automating e-mails through auto responders, but the magic of having a campaign that your customers responds to still lies in crafting out a good campaign.
+Technological innovation has made it easy to develop metrics to measure the effectiveness of e-mail and also help the process by automating e-mails through auto-responders.
+But the magic of having a campaign that your customers respond to still lies in crafting out a good campaign message.
 Here are ten tips to create an engaging successful E-mail Marketing Campaign:

 The Subject Line